AnthonyKwon/chattybot/assets/docs/CONFIGURATION.md

 # Configuration

-This documentation covers configurations files, and its entries.
+This documentation covers configurations files in `configs/` directory, and its entries.

 ## 📄 general.json

 It serves every common configurations, or configurations which haven't assigned dedicated file.
+Example file is located at `general.json.example`.

 - `version`: Config Version Identifier
   - **Required**, must be `1`